Peanut Butter Protein Balls

 Find the complete ingredient list, with measurements, in the recipe card below.

-• Vanilla Protein Powder – We recommend using Ora So Lean So Clean.
-This is our tried-and-true product.
-It works great for energy ball recipes; the ingredient list is plant-based and contains nothing toxic.
+• Vanilla Protein Powder – We recommend using Ora So Lean So Clean for these peanut butter protein balls with protein powder.
+This is our tried-and-true product, and it works great in energy ball recipes.
+Also, the ingredient list is plant-based and contains no toxic ingredients.

 • Peanut Butter – Natural, drippy, fresh peanut butter works best.
-The natural oils help to hold the balls together.
+The natural oils help hold the balls together when they solidify after chilling.
 Use creamy peanut butter or chunky.
+Look for only peanuts and maybe sea salt on the label.
+Read through this list to find the best healthy peanut butter brands.

-• Maple Syrup – One of our fave natural sweeteners!
-The stickiness also works as a binder.
+• Maple Syrup – One of our faves for natural sweetness.
+The stickiness also works as a binder, so your balls don’t crumble.

 Ingredients on a tray.